tdkehoe/firebase-storage-tutorial/README.md

 TypeError: Cannot read properties of undefined (reading 'byteLength')
 ```

 In this error message, `undefined` is the file to upload.
 The error message is saying that it can't find a file to upload.
-You gave it a file but not a JavaScript File.
+We gave it a file but not a JavaScript File.
+The log shows "Hello world", indicating that the contents of the file have been imported into `index.js` but it wasn't imported as a file.
+The contents have to be converted into a file.

 Switch the comments: